-In this paper, we present a correlation-based stereo algorithm that is completely implemented on the GPU.
-Many advanced features such as adaptive window and crosschecking are included in our implementation.
-Compared with previous approaches that use GPU accelerations [25, 4], our optimized implementation achieves a significant speed boost even with the same type of graphics hardware.
-In addition, we have measured the accuracy of our approach using the widely used ground truth data from Scharstein and Szeliski [20].
+In this paper, we present a correlation-based stereo algorithm that is implemented completely on the GPU.
+We discuss in detail how to fit many advanced features in stereo such as adaptive window and cross-checking to the computational model and feature set available in today's GPU.
+Our optimized implementation is several times faster than the commercially available CPU-based implementations.
+In addition, we have measured the accuracy of our approach using the widely used ground truth data from Scharstein and Szeliski [24].
 When real-world images are used, our approach compares favorably with several non real-time methods.